tbarbette/npf/README.md

-If a "previous version" is not given to npf-run (so it just runs the test for the current master but do not compare the results), the graph will use one variable as the serie as having only one line would be a loss of space, leaving only one dybamic variable :
+If a "previous version" is not given to npf-run (so it just runs the test for the current master but do not compare the results), the graph will use one variable as the serie as having only one line would be a loss of space, leaving only one dynamic variable :
 ![alt tag](doc/sample_graph3.png)

 The Comparator uses the repositories as series.